What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Our savings rate determines when we can retire, not our age

-We averaged a savings rate of 65% during the last five years.
-Due to our effort of saving much more than our peers, because we focused on buying our time back instead of following the predetermined societal path, we can retire at a much earlier date than they can.
+We averaged a savings rate of 65%-70% during the last years of mandatory work.
+Due to our effort of saving much more than others in similar situations, because we focused on buying our time back instead of following the predetermined societal path, we can retire at a much earlier date than they can.

-Age is not the determining factor that dictates when we’ll retire, it’s how much we put aside every time those paychecks hit the bank account.
+Age is not the determining factor that dictates when we retire, it’s how much we put aside every time those paychecks hit the bank account.

 Living on less while getting more pleasure out of life